rOpenGov/giscoR/README.md

 > acknowledged in the legend of the map and in the introductory page of
 > the publication with the following copyright notice:
 >
-> - EN: © EuroGeographics for the administrative boundaries
+> - EN: © EuroGeographics for the administrative boundaries.
-> - FR: © EuroGeographics pour les limites administratives
+> - FR: © EuroGeographics pour les limites administratives.
-> - DE: © EuroGeographics bezüglich der Verwaltungsgrenzen
+> - DE: © EuroGeographics bezüglich der Verwaltungsgrenzen.
 >
 > For publications in languages other than English, French or German,
 > the translation of the copyright notice in the language of the